majacQ/system-bus-radio/README.md

  * Be accepted by the antenna
  * Be selected by the receiver

 By trial and error, the above frequency was found to be ideal for that equipment.
-If somebody would like to send a SDR that is capable of receiving 100 kHz and up then other frequencies could be tested.

 The actual emissions are caused by the `_mm_stream_si128` instruction that writes through to a memory address.
 Inspiration for using this instruction was provided in: